 ©1-16-2010, revised 5/2012 by Donna Cunningham, MSW

 Orbs for aspects: 8° for a conjunction or opposition, up to 6° for a square or trine, 3° for minor aspects.
 The only exception would be a conjunction or opposition to the Midheaven or Ascendant, and, using the Gauquelin research, that’s 10°.
-Minor aspects include the sextile, septile, semisextile, quincunx, quintile, semisquare, and sesquiquadrate.
+Minor aspects, for two points each, include the sextile, septile, semisextile, quincunx, quintile, semisquare, and sesquiquadrate.

 Here’s the Test:

 |Pluto conjunct, square, trine, or opposite the Sun, Moon, Ascendant, or Midheaven||10 ea||